barryokane/PurpleFriday/README.md

   The logging settings:
   * LogToFile - when true, the console output will be redirected to a log file in the `LogFolderPath`
+  * LogToSingleFile - when true, will only write to file in LogFolderPath; when false, will roll the file each day and add a timestamp in the name.
-  * LogFolderPath - an absolute file path to a directory that should be used for storing logs.
+  * LogFolderPath - a file path to a directory that should be used for storing logs.
 Note: the application must have permissions to create, read and write files in the location.

   ```
     "Logging": {
       "LogToFile":  true,
+      "LogToSingleFile": true,
       "LogFolderPath": "C:/Users/markm/Code/PurpleFriday/PurpleFridayTweetListener/PurpleFridayTweetListener/Logs/"
   }
   ```